-Much of my written work follows a lyrical pattern.
+Much of Dina’s written work follows a lyrical pattern.
 Alliteration, assonance, and other fancy terms–magician’s tricks which often make listening to the words as pleasurable as reading.
 Sometimes even more so.

 Reading takes time.
 It takes concentration and focus and the conscious decision to remove yourself from everything else.
-In that way I’ve envied visual artists their art forms.
 When you ask someone to view a painting or a photograph, it requires a few moments of their time.
 When you ask someone to read an essay, a short story, a novel, you are asking for something far more substantial, something more than a few moments.
 But to listen?
 Well, to listen you only need open your ears.
 You can listen while you plow through the ironing pile or while you drive from point A to point B.

-If what you hear makes you put the iron down, nod along as you steer, then that only means I’ve done my job well.
+If what you hear makes you put the iron down or nod along as you steer, then that only means she’s done her job well.